 Third, list your current job title and employer.
 This will allow a recruiter to see where you’re currently employed and what you do.

 If you have any awards or certifications, you should list them on your profile.

 If you write blog posts, LinkedIn is a great place to share and link those as well.

-Ensure that your skills are accurate and up to date so recruiters with relevant open positions can contact you.
+Ensure your skills are accurate and current so recruiters with relevant open positions can contact you.

 You can also ask your colleagues to recommend you on LinkedIn.
 Having testimonials from colleagues can improve your chances of being contacted by a recruiter.

 Having an active LinkedIn presence can be a great way to land a job interview.
 Treat your LinkedIn profile as an extension of your resume, and you’ll be contacted by recruiters in no time.

 Check out my LinkedIn profile to see how I am doing with it.

 GitHub is among the most popular websites for building an online presence in the tech industry.
 It lets you showcase your best projects, contribute to open sources, and connect with developers worldwide.

 Having several projects on GitHub, which demonstrate your technical skills can improve your chances of landing a job interview.